 A special note about meningitis: meningitis is a relatively rare disease, and we are unaware of any cases on our campus.
 However, the disease's occurrence among young adults has increased in recent years, and cases have been reported on other college campuses.
 Each family should consult their physician about the disease.
-Local health providers do provide the meningitis vaccination through the students own personal health insurance.
+Local health providers do provide the meningitis vaccination through the students own personal health insurance but it is encouraged that students contact their local health department who may be able to administer them for free or low cost.

-If a student has a medical or religious reason they cannot be vaccinated for any of the above mentioned they will need to provide a document to Chris Gill, Dean of Student Life.
+If a student has a medical or religious reason they cannot be vaccinated for any of the above mentioned they will need to provide a document to the Dean of Student Life.